bomonike/bomonike.github.io/ap-compsci.md

 Five Big Ideas (not covered in sequence below):

+Items below are based on the national CSTA (Computer Science Teacher Associate) at <a target="_blank" href="https://csteachers.org/k12standards/interactive/">* https://csteachers.org/k12standards/interactive</a> refactored into <a target="_blank" href="">this CSV file</a>.

 <a name="CreativeDevelopment"></a>

 * Big Idea 1: Creative Development

-   Understand the significance of collaboration in program development and how to use an iterative approach in your work.
+   Understand the significance of <strong>collaboration</strong> in program development and how to use an <strong>iterative</strong> approach in your work.
 When developing computing innovations, developers can use a formal, iterative design process or a less rigid process of experimentation, and will encounter phases of investigating and reflecting, designing, prototyping, and testing.
-Collaboration is an important tool at any phase of development.

 <a name="DataAnalysis"></a>